polkadot-developers/polkadot-docs/develop/blockchains/deployment/obtain-coretime.md

 To purchase bulk coretime:

 1. Access the Coretime system parachain
-2. Interact with the broker pallet
+2. Interact with the Broker pallet
 3. Purchase your desired amount of coretime
 4. Assign the purchased core to your registered `ParaID`